This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - While the mushrooms are roasting, brown the sausage over medium heat.
 Dice up the removed stems from the mushrooms and add them to the sausage.
 Cook until the sausage is cooked through, 6-7 minutes.
 Once the sausage is cooked, remove it from the heat and set it aside.12 oz sausage

 - In a small bowl, combine the tomato sauce, basil, oregano, garlic, red pepper flakes, and salt.
 Stir to combine.
 Top each mushroom with 1-2 tbsp of the sauce, meat, pepper, and onion.
-Tear pieces of cheese onto the small pizzas, leaving some open spaces to see the toppings as the cheese melts.1 can tomato sauce, 1 ½ tsp dried basil, 1 tsp dried oregano, ½ tsp garlic powder, ¼ tsp red pepper flakes, ¾ tsp salt, 1 large bell pepper, ½ medium onion, 8 oz fresh mozzarella cheese
+Tear pieces of cheese onto the small pizzas, leaving some open spaces to see the toppings as the cheese melts.1 can tomato sauce, 1 ½ tsp dried basil, 1 tsp dried oregano, ½ tsp garlic powder, ¼ tsp red pepper flakes, ¾ tsp kosher salt, 1 large bell pepper, ½ medium onion, 8 oz fresh mozzarella cheese

 - Place the pizzas in the oven until the cheese is melted and beginning to brown, 10 minutes.
 Once baked, remove the pizzas from the oven and serve.